FindMySchool LogoFindMySchool

 The atmosphere is undeniably vibrant.
 This is not a hushed, silent corridors type of school.
 It is dynamic and busy.
 The diverse student body creates a unique cultural texture; International Evening is a flagship event in the school calendar, drawing hundreds of families to celebrate the dozens of nationalities represented.

-In 2024, Cantell School demonstrated solid academic performance, particularly in terms of student progress.
+In 2024, Cantell School demonstrated solid academic performance, particularly for student progress.
 The school achieved a Progress 8 score of +0.21, placing it above the England average of -0.03.
 This metric is crucial for parents to understand; it means that across the ability range, Cantell adds value to its students' education.

 Subject performance shows specific strengths.
 The percentage of students achieving Grade 5 or above in English and Mathematics is a key indicator, and while the school faces the challenge of a high number of students with English as an Additional Language (EAL), the curriculum structure ensures these students rapidly acquire the fluency needed to access the wider curriculum.